Online Form Design Best Practices

 There is information that you don’t need, and there is information that you need.
 This is something to think about when designing online web forms.
 Of course, information collection can often be voluminous in the healthcare industry.
 However, you should always keep it down to the essentials.

 This will prevent abandonment, make it easier and quicker for your users, and result in less sensitive data to secure.

 Make it Easier to Fill Up Data

-Simplify the filling up process using autofill.
+Simplify the filling-up process using autofill.
 There are bound to be some entries that are common or standard.
-For instance, when entering and address provide select lists for Country and State, instead of allowing free text.
-Similarly, simplify how certain fields are filled in; for example, provide a nice date picker for entering a birthday or appointment date.
+For instance, when entering an address, provide select lists for Country and State instead of allowing free text.
+Similarly, simplify how specific fields are filled in; for example, provide a date picker for entering a birthday or appointment date.